anotherzo/pycv/README.md

 - Loads CV data from YAML files
 - Uses Claude for content enhancement
-- Generates a professional PDF using LaTeX
+- Generates a professional PDF using Jinja2 and LaTeX
 - Based on the Awesome-CV template

 ## Requirements

 - Python 3.13+
+- uv (not required but strongly encouraged)
 - LaTeX installation with XeLaTeX
 - Fonts: Lora and Fira
 - Some AI key comes in handy